angelop007/orgserver/README.md

 * javascript ES6 join syntax

-* Items can be configured independently,Not currently configured independently Port and DNS
+* items can be configured independently,Not currently configured independently Port and DNS

   example configured independently: